Three Intentions I'm Carrying Into the Second Half of the Year

 . . .

-As you think about the months ahead, I'd encourage you to pause for a few quiet moments and ask yourself:
+As you think about the months ahead, I'd encourage you to carve out five minutes and ask yourself:

 The second half of the year doesn't have to be about doing more.
 It’s often about being more intentional with what you know you already need to do.